The Shoe People: Original episodes

 The first series consisted of 26 episodes which were broadcast on TV-am as part of its 'Wide Awake Club' from April 1987.

 The New Adventures of the Shoe People

-A second series, The New Adventures of the Shoe People, showcasing many of the new characters, was broadcast on TVAM in 1992.
+A second series, The New Adventures of the Shoe People, showcasing many of the new characters, was made by FilmFair, for TV-am in 1992.

 American dub

-The Shoe People was broadcast in the United States on Nickelodeon as a segment on their television series for preschoolers Eureeka's Castle.
+The Shoe People was broadcast in the United States on Nickelodeon as a segment on their pre-school TV series Eureeka's Castle.
 The series was redubbed with American accents and a female narrator, and a female voice actress was added to the voice cast.

 Changes by Nick Jr.

 When all 26 episodes of The Shoe People in 1987 aired on Nick Jr. UK from 2001 to 2002, the Fairwater Films/The Shoe People Ltd copyright in 1987 was replaced by FilmFair Ltd, with the restoration handled by CiNAR Studios UK.
 FilmFair's copyright can be seen at the end of each episode on The Shoe People Complete Series DVD.
 The same FilmFair copyright screen can also be seen on the 1992 version of the said programme, also on Nick Jr. UK, when they aired the later series in spring 2002.